broadinstitute/seqr/deploy/LOCAL_DEVELOPMENT_INSTALL.md

 ## Run seqr

-In order to run seqr, you need to have 2 sevrers running simultaneously, one for the client-side javascript and one for the server-side python
+In order to run seqr, you need to have 2 servers running simultaneously, one for the client-side javascript and one for the server-side python

 ### Prerequisites